 Livetec is the leading supplier for Defra, APHA, the British Poultry Council (BPC) and the affinity partner for service delivery to the National Farmers Union (NFU).
 Contact our team of biosecurity experts to find out how Livetec can help you and your business today.

 Find out more information visit www.livetecsystems.co.uk

-Livetec is the industry leader for livestock protection and biosecurity, the go-to partner for all livestock issues across the industry.
+Livetec is the leading provider of livestock protection - the go-to partner for all biosecurity issues across the industry.

 We provide an extensive range of innovative solutions for our clients: